 Inaccurate smart meter readings could add £50 a year to your energy bill

-Updated on 23 April 2024 | 1 Comment
+Updated on 28 August 2024 | 0 Comments

-As new research reveals that smart meters could be overcharging many households, we look at the rules surrounding inaccurate readings and your rights if your device is defective.
+As research reveals that smart meters could be overcharging many households, we look at the rules surrounding inaccurate readings and your rights if your device is defective.

 Energy giants love to tell us that smart meters are an easier and more convenient way for us to pay for our gas and electricity.